-A kidney scan, also called a renal scan or renal scintigraphy, is an imaging test that looks at your kidneys.
+A kidney scan is an imaging test that looks at your kidneys.
 Your healthcare provider can also see how well blood is flowing in your kidneys.
+A kidney scan is also called a renal scan or renal scintigraphy.

 A kidney scan is a type of nuclear imaging test.
 This means that a tiny amount of a radioactive matter is used during the scan.
 The radioactive matter (radioactive tracer) is absorbed by normal kidney tissue.
 The radioactive tracer sends out gamma rays.
 These are picked up by the scanner to make a picture of your kidneys.

 The areas of the kidneys where the radioactive tracer collects in greater amounts are called "hot spots."
 The areas that don't absorb the tracer and appear less bright on the scan image are referred to as "cold spots."

 A kidney scan can be done in several different ways to help look at kidney problems.
 All of these scans use a radioactive tracer.

 You may need a kidney scan if your healthcare provider thinks you may have abnormal kidney function or may need surgery for a kidney problem.

 Your healthcare provider may use the scan to see how well blood is flowing in your kidneys.
 You may need this if your provider thinks you have a blockage or narrowing in the blood vessels.
 This scan can also be used to diagnose:

 Your healthcare provider may have other reasons to recommend a kidney scan.
 Talk with your healthcare provider about the reason for your scan.